Orgasms, mythology, and more in feminist shows at this year's Vancouver Fringe Festival

 “Because, you know, there’s horror stories from purity culture, and horror stories from abusive relationships, or husbands pressuring wives to have sex—and that really just isn’t my story,” she says.
 “My husband’s a really great guy.
 We just had some really bad theology that we pushed into, and it messed us up.
 And that’s nuanced, right?
 And we don’t talk about that a lot.”

 In The Holy O, Vera decides whether or not to become a Catholic nun; but first she has to deal with her aversion toward celibacy and the onset of rapturous prayers.
-Hance says she based this idea on Saint Teresa of Ávila, who had rapture-like prayers she felt resembled the description of an orgasm.
+Hance says she based this concept on Saint Teresa of Ávila, who had rapture-like prayers she felt resembled the description of an orgasm.
 Hance was intrigued by the idea that female pleasure could be a reaction to an intimate relationship with God.

 “I grew up in the ’90s, when I would say purity culture was at its high point.
 It was just...
 It was alive and well,” says Hance with a bittersweet chuckle.
 “And I mean, not only within the church subculture or the Christian subculture.
 I would say I’ve talked to a lot of people, even outside of the church, that it just impacted—in making women responsible a lot for the sexuality of humanity, and equating our purity with our sexuality, which shouldn’t be equated.”